-A dual major in accounting and economics is also available.
+- A dual major in accounting and economics is also available.
 Students meeting the requirements for the dual major can receive a BA or a BS.
-Information about this degree is found in the USU catalog.
+Talk to your academic advisor to find out more about completing a dual degree.

 With a degree in accounting, students may pursue the following careers: